We earn a commission for products purchased through some links in this article.

-If your teen find topics tricky or needs some extra help, lessons with a one-to-one tutor can be perfect for social learners as it give them the undivided attention they crave for open discussion.
+If they find topics tricky or needs some extra help, one-to-one tutoring can be perfect for social learners as it give them the undivided attention they crave for open discussion.

 3. The visual learner

-If your teen is great with a map and has an amazing sense of direction, as well as a love (and skill) of doodling then they may be a natural visual learner.
+If your son or daughter is great with a map and has an amazing sense of direction, as well as a love (and skill) of doodling then they may be a natural visual learner.

 Visual learners understand things best simply by looking, if they can translate information into diagrams, illustrations or mind maps then it can help them remember what can seem like the trickiest topics.